Written by Clare (she/her) and Chloe (she/her), students

-Putting time and effort into creating a great résumé while you’re still in high school might seem pointless, but it’s actually a great way to get ahead of the game.
+Putting time and effort into creating a great résumé while you’re still in high school is a great way to get ahead in your professional and academic journey.

-If you’re involved in school activities and you’ve done some volunteering, you probably have more experience than you think.
-A lot of people think high school experiences are not interesting (or relevant) to employers, but the truth is, they can help make a résumé that sets you apart and give you an edge!
+Even though you may not have had any work experience yet, not to worry — being involved in school activities and/or volunteering can be a great starting point for your résumé.
+A lot of people think high school experiences are not interesting (or relevant) to employers, but the truth is, they can help make a résumé that sets you apart from your peers!
 And that's really your goal: to show employers how your qualifications can help them and their organization.

-To make you feel better, in high school, my résumé looked something like this.
+To make you feel better, in high school, Clare's résumé looked something like this.

-So even if yours looks like mine did, fear not!
-After working on my résumé for a few years now, I’ve pulled together some tips on how to beef up your résumé before heading to university.
+So even if yours looks like Clare's did, don't worry!
+After working on my résumé for a few years now, we’ve pulled together some tips on how you can build up your résumé before starting university.

 If it’s relevant and true, include it